digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/lifecycling.rst

   *automatically* lifecycled by providing the event time.
 The :doc:`Getting Started: Lifecycling <../tutorials/getting-started/lifecycling>` describes how this is done.
 - *Election based* evolution: An instrument is evolved as a result of a *manual* election.
-One example is a callable bond, where the issuer has the right (but not the obligation) to call, or redeem early, the instrument on certain call dates.
+One example is a callable bond, where the custodian of the corresponding holding has the right (but not the obligation) to call, or redeem early, the instrument on certain call dates.
 Lifecycling of such an instrument requires an Election event.
 Time alone is not sufficient, because the evolution of the instrument depends on manual actions of the instrument stakeholders.
 Check out the